 “In addition to serving as an active campus representative, Pam works with teams across the college to plan and implement several LGBTQ+ workshops as well as serving as emcee for the Orchard Ridge event,” wrote the Orchard Ridge counseling department.
 “We are fortunate to have her contribute to our department, college and community at large.”

 With active programs and opportunities to provide input on issues, the college’s diversity and inclusion committee works to provide awareness of the themes that both distinguish and unify the world’s cultures.
 Students, staff and administration work together, “to broaden cultural horizons, with a better understanding of the world we live in.”

 Other nominees for this year’s OCC Diversity Champion include Tony Baracco, history faculty, Orchard Ridge; Michelle Fether-Samtouni, sociology faculty, Auburn Hills; Bill Konkolesky, paraprofessional in the academic support center, Southfield; and, Kelly Perez-Vergara, associate executive director for institutional effectiveness, Auburn Hills.

-About OCC - With five campuses throughout Oakland County, OCC offers degrees and certificates in approximately 100 career fields as well as university transfer degrees in business, science and liberal arts.
+About OCC - With multi campus system throughout Oakland County, OCC offers degrees and certificates in approximately 100 career fields as well as university transfer degrees in business, science and liberal arts.
 The College provides academic and developmental experiences allowing each student to reach their full potential and enhance the communities they serve.
 More than 40,000 students annually attend OCC; more than a million students have enrolled in the College since it opened in 1965.
 Learn more at oaklandcc.edu.

 Media Contact: Marketing & Community Relations | (248) 341-2020 | firstname.lastname@example.org